cmlykke/rime-liuma/instructions/TUTORIAL.md

-In Liuma, the combinations are placed such that combinations that start with the same strokes are put together on the same line, ordered with the horizontal stroke near the center , then vertical, left-slanted, right-slanted and bent words towards the sides of the keyboard, as you can see on the keyboard below:
+In Liuma, the combinations are placed such that combinations that start with the same strokes are put together on the same line, ordered with the horizontal stroke near the center, then vertical, left-slanted, right-slanted and bent stroke towards the sides of the keyboard, as you can see on the keyboard below:

 ![Liuma keyboard](../images/liumakeyboard-v1-2.png)